michaelkirk/discourse_oauth2_example/README.md

 Generate your Oauth Application ID and Application Secret.
 You'll need to include both of these in your environment.
 See the [sample env file](https://github.com/michaelkirk/discourse_oauth2_example/blob/master/env.sh.sample)

+If you are using Doorkeeper, after installing, go to `/oauth/applications` to add discourse as a client.

 Install (this) Plugin
 =====================